-History, philosophy, and ethical considerations of criminal justice; the nature and impact of crime; and an overview of the criminal justice system, including law enforcement and court procedures.
+History, philosophy, and ethical considerations of criminal justice, the nature and impact of crime; and an overview of the criminal justice system, including law enforcement and court procedures.

-Court Systems & Practices
+Court Systems and Practices

 Study of the judiciary in the American criminal justice system and the adjudication processes and procedures.
-Lecture Hrs = 3, Lab Hrs = 0

-CRIJ 1307 Crime in America
+Crime in America

-American crime problems in historical perspective, social and public policy factors affecting crime, impact and crime trends, social characteristics of specific crimes, and prevention of crime.
+American crime problems in historical perspective, social and public factors affecting crime, impact and crime trends, social characteristics of specific crimes, and prevention of crime.